BigWebstas/deluge-default-trackers/README.md

 ## Description
+Updated to Python3.7

-This is a [Deluge][1] plugin that allows you to create a list of default trackers that will be added to new public torrents (and old ones after restarting Deluge).
+This is a updated fork of the [Deluge][1] plugin that allows you to create a list of default trackers that will be added to new public torrents (and old ones after restarting Deluge).
 The plugin will not duplicate existing trackers and does not care how the torrent was added so it works perfectly fine with infohashes.

 Private torrents are excluded on purpose, because their metadata is not supposed to reach public trackers.

+download 2.7 here [2]
+download 3.7 here [3]

 Besides manually creating the default tracker list, you can also load it (periodically) from a URL.